132006-bhumi/Zomato-Python-Project/README.md

 8️⃣ **Comparison of cost distribution based on listing type**
 9️⃣ **Top 10 most popular restaurants (based on votes and online order availability)**
 🔟 **How many restaurants fall into each cost category (binned)?**
+# ✅ Conclusion

+- 🏷️ Mid-range pricing and online availability are strong drivers of user engagement.
+- 🍔 Online ordering is more popular than table booking.
+- 🚚 The **"Delivery"** listing type is the most common and widely adopted by restaurants.
+- 📊 Data-driven decisions are crucial for optimizing customer satisfaction and operational strategy in the food service industry.
+# 🚀 Tools & Libraries Used

+- Python
+- Jupyter Notebook
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn
+# 🙌 Thank You!